 - Make sure to take short, sharp hits to begin with.
 While doing this, intermediately turn your wattage up in groups of 10.

 Once you have reached your normal wattage limit and the hits your taking taste good, your all done.
 This is how to correctly prime your coil so that it will last you a decent amount of time.

 How To Extend The Life Of Your Coils?

 One of the fastest ways to burn out your coils is to vape on an empty tank.
 Always make sure you have enough ejuice in your glass to cover your coil.
 If not, you will eventually experience the dreaded ‘dry hit’.
 Dry hits are a tell tale sign that you’ve burnt your wicking.
 You may get lucky and could possibly get a few more days out of your coil, but your usually left with a weird burnt taste after every hit thereafter.

 It can also be handy to avoid high VG or explicitly sweet eliquids.
-If your not sure what VG is or what is vape juice make sure to check out our in depth article.
+If your not sure what VG is or even what is vape juice, make sure to check out our in depth article.
 So the VG inside your ejuice can cause your coils and wicking to slowly become blocked.
 This rings true for eliquids that contain lots of sweetener ( even though sweet ejuice flavors are preferred over standard flavors like tobacco.

 A simple way to extend the life of your coils is to take them out of your vaporizer once per week and clean them.
 Cleaning vape coils isn’t hard.
 All you need to do is wash your coils in a solution of isopropyl alcohol.
 Soak it for a few hours, give it a good shake and then allow it to dry.
 Avoid washing your coils in ordinary water.
 Always allow them to dry thoroughly before putting them back into your vaporizer and vaping with them.
 You’ll need to allow them time to prime again just like you would with a new coil.